dave45678/DaveWolf/book.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.12.0/jquery.min.js"></script>
 ```

 Add the following code between script tags or as an external script.
-I saved mine in a file called listrepos.js which is in a directory I created called scripts.
+I saved mine in a file called **listrepos.js** which is in a directory I created called **scripts**.
+If you create a file in GitHub from the website and save the name as **scripts/listrepos.js** then the file will be saved in that directory.

 ```javascript